YaBoyWonder/Web-Scrapper/README.md

 # Web-Scrapper
 <br></br>
-A <a href="https://nodejs.org/en/">NodeJS</a> Scrapper That Will Return Stats and Information Based Upon Info Requested Using <a href="https://github.com/cheeriojs/cheerio">Cheerio</a>.
+A <a href="https://nodejs.org/en/">NodeJS</a> Scrapper That Will Return Stats and Information Based Upon Info Requested

 </div>